gramaziokohler/integral_timber_joints/src_cpp/serial_radio/Readme.md

 | 50      | 2    | CFREQ_433 |
 | 51      | 3    | CFREQ_918 |

+For example in visual studio: '\x0007\x000700\x04' will change the address to char '0'

 ### To Change the channel of the radio